How Tyson Fury stunned Deontay Wilder and who is next for the 'Gypsy King' - Local News 8

 He was in an ebullient mood ahead of the fight and was filmed dancing and grinning before entering the ring.

-“I’m going to knock him out this time, where last time I boxed him,” Fury told CNN on the eve of the bout.
+“I’m going to knock him out this time, where last time I boxed him,” Fury told CNN’s Don Riddell on the eve of the bout.

 “I’m going to punch him in the face multiple times until he falls to the floor in a heap and there he will lay and I will stand over the top of him, gazing down at him on the floor.”